TheresaLui/SelfHelpContent_v2/articles/network-classicnetwork-generic/vpngw-sitetositevpnconnvnetgw.md

 ## **Recommended steps**
 4 out of 5 customers resolve their Site-to-Site VPN connectivity issues using below steps:<br>
-1. [VPN gateway reset](data-blade:microsoft_azure_network.VirtualNetworkGatewayResetBlade) may help if you lost cross-premises VPN connectivity on one or more site-to-site VPN tunnels
+1. [VPN gateway reset](data-blade:microsoft_azure_network.VirtualNetworkGatewayResetBlade) may help if you lost cross-premises VPN connectivity on one or more site-to-site VPN tunnels<br>
-2. Troubleshoot on-premise connectivity issues using [VPN Diagnostics](data-blade:microsoft_azure_network.networkwatchervpndiagnosticsblade.id.$resourceId)
+2. Troubleshoot on-premise connectivity issues using [VPN Diagnostics](data-blade:microsoft_azure_network.networkwatchervpndiagnosticsblade.id.$resourceId)<br>
-3. Review the VPN logs (available in storage account) to find any issues with the VPN tunnel or configuration of devices
+3. Review the VPN logs (available in storage account) to find any issues with the VPN tunnel or configuration of devices<br>
-4. Use [Packet capture](data-blade:microsoft_azure_network.networkwatcherpacketcaptureblade) to track traffic to and from VM
+4. Use [Packet capture](data-blade:microsoft_azure_network.networkwatcherpacketcaptureblade) to track traffic to and from VM<br>
 5. Check if you've configured UDRs or NSGs that may be affecting the connectivity

 ## **Recommended documents**